Brendan Fraser: Early life and education

 Fraser's family moved often during his childhood, living in Eureka, California; Seattle, Washington; Ottawa, Ontario; the Netherlands; and Switzerland.
+His earlier years were spent attending a Montessori school in Detroit and the Sacred Heart School in Bellevue, Washington.
+He then attended Upper Canada College, a private boarding school in Toronto, from which he graduated in 1987.

-He attended Upper Canada College, a private boarding school in Toronto.
-While on vacation in London, England, he attended his first professional theatre show in the West End, which began his interest in acting.
+While on vacation in London, England, in the 1970s, he attended his first professional theater-show, Oliver!, in the West End, which sparked his interest in acting.
+He also joined the chorus of a high-school musical production of Oklahoma!

-He graduated from Seattle's Cornish College of the Arts in 1990.
-He began acting at a small acting college in New York City.
-He planned on studying toward a Master of Fine Arts in Acting from Southern Methodist University, but stopped in Hollywood on the way and decided to remain there to work in film.
+Fraser graduated from Seattle's Cornish College of the Arts in 1990.
+He then began acting at a small acting college in New York City.
+Fraser had planned on studying toward a Master of Fine Arts in Acting from Southern Methodist University, but after visiting Hollywood, he decided instead to move there to pursue work in film.

 Career

+1991–1997: Career beginnings

-In 1991, Fraser made his film debut with a small role as a Seaman headed to Vietnam in Dogfight.
+In 1991, Fraser made his film debut with a small role as a seaman headed to Vietnam in Dogfight.
 He got his first leading film role alongside Sean Astin and Pauly Shore in the 1992 comedy film Encino Man, where he played a frozen pre-historic caveman who is thawed out in the present day.
 The film was a moderate box office success and has gained a cult following.
 That same year he starred in School Ties with fellow rising actors Matt Damon, Ben Affleck, and Chris O'Donnell as a Jewish star quarterback confronting embedded anti-semitism in private prep school society.

-Between 1994 and 1996, he starred in several box office failures such as With Honors (1994) with Joe Pesci, Airheads (1994) with Steve Buscemi & Adam Sandler, The Passion of Darkly Noon (1995), Mrs. Winterbourne (1996) and The Twilight of the Golds (1997).
+Between 1994 and 1997, he starred in several box office failures such as With Honors (1994) with Joe Pesci, Airheads (1994) with Steve Buscemi & Adam Sandler, The Passion of Darkly Noon (1995), Mrs. Winterbourne (1996) and The Twilight of the Golds (1997).
 He also had a small part in the 1995 film Now and Then.
 He made cameo appearances in the Pauly Shore films Son in Law (1993) and In the Army Now (1994), reprising his Encino Man role.

+Fraser performed at his first theatre production in 1995 at the Geffen Playhouse, taking on the role of Victor in John Patrick Shanley's Four Dogs and a Bone.